-The purpose of the Georgia Highlands College Archives is to collect, protect, preserve, maintain, and make available for research those material related to the history of Georgia Highlands College (formerly Floyd Junior College and Floyd College).
+The purpose of the Georgia Highlands College Archives is to collect, protect, preserve, maintain, and make available for research those materials related to the history of Georgia Highlands College (formerly Floyd Junior College and Floyd College).
 The Archives will work with college offices and departments to collect materials and update archival records.

 All members of the general public are welcome to use the archives.
 However, this department houses a collection specifically geared toward documenting the history of the College.
 Special attention will be given to meeting the informational needs of current students, faculty, and serious academic researchers.